 Many of the species are declining population at alarming rates and some are even becoming extinct through our negative impacts on the globe and because of our deforestation, unplanned urbanization, and so on.
-Our negative impacts on the globe are forcing some species to move away from their natural habitats, and some are being forced to reduce population due to unfavorable conditions in the nature.
+Our negative impacts on the globe are forcing some species to move away from their natural habitats, and some are being forced to reduce the population due to unfavorable conditions in nature.

 Today we will discuss some of the cats that are facing drastic population decline and might face a significant risk of extinct if our negative impact on the environment continues.
-Below we will talk about few of such species of cats that are at risk of extinction.
+Below we will talk about a few such species of cats that are at risk of extinction.

 The temperate forests located on the eastern coast of Russia are the host to some of the rarest species of cats in the world.
 Two of the most endangered species of the world are the Amur Leopard and the Siberian Tiger.
 These species of cats are being forced to extinction because of several factors over the past few decades.
 These tigers are capable of running at a speed of 40 miles per hour and leap over 19 feet vertically.
-The decline in number of these tigers is caused by declining number of prey due to pray poaching and deforestation in the area and through illegal hunting of cats.
-The beautiful spotted fur can sell for $0000 to $15000 a piece.
+The decline in the number of these tigers is caused by the declining number of prey due to pray poaching and deforestation in the area and through illegal hunting of cats.
+The beautiful spotted fur can sell for $0000 to $15000 per piece.
 They are also killed for their bones which is an ingredient for Chinese medicine.
 Scientists estimate that there are about 530 tigers left in the Siberia region today.

 Jaguars of New Mexico and Arizona

-jaguars (Panthera onca) is one of the largest species of cats in the world.
+Jaguars (Panthera onca) is one of the largest species of cats in the world.
 They are about 4 feet long and weigh about 250 pounds.
 They are tan to brown in color with rings of black spots called rosettes.
 Jaguars once lived throughout the southwestern United States, including in the continent of South America and Central America.
 In the United States, most of their ranges were hunted and brought to extinction, only recently they are beginning to populate their usual previous ranges.
-Their habitat can range from dense forest, grass lands, and scrubland.
+Their habitat can range from dense forest, grasslands, and scrubland.
 Recently, the conservationists have been urging the federal wildlife officials to preserve the natural habitats of thee cats to protect these endangered species of cats.